Vuurvos1/vectored/docs/documentation.md

-# Vecjs - A 2D and 3D JavaScript library for common vector operations
+# Vectored - A 2D and 3D JavaScript library for common vector operations

 - Constructors